litmuschaos/chaos-scheduler/README.md

 ## Where are the docs?

-They are available at [litmus docs](https://docs.litmuschaos.io)
+They are available at [litmus docs](https://docs.litmuschaos.io) and [experiment docs](https://litmuschaos.github.io/litmus/experiments/concepts/chaos-resources/contents/)

 ## How do I contribute?

-The Chaos scheduler is in _alpha_ stage and needs all the help you can provide!
-Please contribute by raising issues, improving the documentation, contributing to the core framework and tooling, etc.
+You can contribute by raising issues, improving the documentation, contributing to the core framework and tooling, etc.

+Head over to the [Contribution guide](CONTRIBUTING.md)